 The process of creating protoplasts and spheroplasts must be done in a solution in which the ionic composition and concentration of the fluid outside of the bacteria is the same as that inside the bacteria.
 Once the structural support of the peptidoglycan is lost, the bacteria are unable to control their response to differences in the ionic composition between the bacterial interior and exterior.
-If the inner concentration is greater than the outer ionic concentration, water will flow into the bacteria will burst.
-Conversely, if the inner ionic concentration is less than the exterior, water will exit the bacteriam, in an attempt to dilute the surroundings.
+If the inner concentration is greater than the outer ionic concentration, water will flow into the bacterium in an attempt to achieve an ionic balance.
+The increased volume can be so severe that the bacteria will burst.
+Conversely, if the inner ionic concentration is less than the exterior, water will exit the bacterium, in an attempt to dilute the surroundings.
 The bacteria can shrivel to the point of death.